Design screenshots of A11y Bug Logger MVP

 • Assessments – Assessments group related issues together.
 For instance, a large website might have separate assessments for different flows like signup or checkout.
 Reports can be generated at this level.

 • Projects – Projects serve as containers for multiple assessments.
 This makes it easier to track accessibility efforts across an entire product or client.
-Reports can also be generated at the project level.

 Parallelization